BOZOAHH/FEROUYA/README.md

 ## Overview

 Forge Emulator is a highly optimized fork of the Dolphin Emulator, which is designed to run on Android devices.
 This project aims to bring the power of Forge Emulator to the OUYA, an Android-based gaming console.
-By leveraging the capabilities of both Forge and the OUYA, we provide an enhanced gaming experience for retro game enthusiasts.
+This is a revolutionary effort to bring high-quality emulation to the OUYA platform, allowing users to enjoy their favorite GameCube and Wii games on this unique device.

 ## Features